jamesgoca/site-calculator/README.md

 This script calculates the size of files recursively in a folder.
 I am using it to calculate the sizes of my website.

+See a sample report in the [sample_report.txt](https://github.com/jamesgoca/site-calculator/blob/master/sample_report.txt) file.

 ## Installation

 To get started, clone this repository: